 OUG night market

-OUG is pretty much similar to Taman Connaught, though personally I like this one better because it’s close to home (about 5 min by car and about 20-30 min when I’m in the mood to stroll) and the crowd is noticeably smaller.
+OUG is pretty much similar to Taman Connaught, though personally I like this one better because it’s close to home (about 5 min by car and about 20-30 min when I’m in the mood to walk) and the crowd is noticeably smaller.
 The atmosphere is more relaxed and it’s easy to walk around without bumping against too many people.

 Here we’ve tried (and approved of) sushi, chicken and beef satay, as well as salted-egg squid and fish skin (of course, of course).
 We also tried sea coconut, which tastes much like a regular coconut but with a sweetness that is difficult to describe.